Minimal Algorithmic Information Loss Methods for Dimension Reduction, Feature Selection and Network Sparsification: Introduction

-The study of large and complex datasets, or big data, organised as networks, has emerged as one of the central challenges in most areas of science and technology, cellular and molecular networks in biology being one of the prime examples.
-Hence, a number of techniques for data dimensionality reduction, especially in the context of networks, have been developed.
+The study of large and complex datasets such as networks, has emerged as one of the central challenges in most areas of complex systems and Machine Learning, cellular and molecular networks in biology being one of the prime examples.
+The analysis of large-scale networks poses significant computational and analytical challenges.

+Network sparsification methods have become indispensable tools\cite{aho,batson} for addressing these challenges by reducing the complexity of networks\cite{boehmke,chew} while preserving essential structural~\cite{cunningham} or functional properties \cite{fodor,Liu2018}.
+Data reduction techniques extend beyond network data.
+Methods for image sparsification also play an essential role in managing and analysing large datasets.
+In essence, data reduction, in a broader sense, involves transforming various types of numerical, textual, or visual digital information into more compact representations while retaining specific properties of significance.

+This overarching concept of data reduction encompasses a wide range of methods, including network sparsification, image compression, and simplifying cellular automata rules.
+The common thread among these methods is the pursuit of more efficient data representation, enabling streamlined analysis and storage across various fields.

-Data reduction consists in the transformation of numerical or alphabetical digital information into a simplified smaller representation preserving certain properties of `interest', which are usually defined as the \textit{most meaningful} parts.
-The question germane to the area of data reduction concerns how low dimensional structures can be detected in high dimensional data.
-The main purpose of data dimensionality reduction involves two sides of the same coin.
-On the one hand there is the minimization of the loss of information, and on the other, the maximal preservation of the most `meaningful' features characterizing an object (i.e. feature selection).
-Traditionally, such meaningful features of interest are defined in terms of a user-centric, subjective criterion.
-For example, linear algebraic (e.g. matrix analysis) and statistically-based dimensionality reduction techniques attempt to minimize statistical information loss under certain algebraic (interpreted as signal and noise) conditions, as a consequence maximizing the statistical mutual information between the desired information and the dimensionally-reduced output.
+The primary objective of data dimensionality reduction in Machine Learning is twofold, much like two sides of the same coin.
+One facet emphasizes minimizing information loss, ensuring that valuable insights and nuances are preserved as data is transformed into a more manageable form.
+The other aspect underscores the importance of preserving the most `meaningful' features that uniquely characterise an object, a concept commonly referred to as feature selection.
+This dual objective serves as a fundamental principle in data reduction, often constituting a trade-off to be tackled in the data analysis phase.
+Traditionally, identifying these meaningful features is based on a subjective criterion that is user-centric.
+Specific analytical goals and human experience guide the selection processes.
+For example, linear algebraic (e.g., matrix analysis) and statistically-based dimensionality reduction techniques attempt to minimise statistical information loss under certain algebraic (interpreted as signal and noise) conditions, consequently maximizing the statistical mutual information between the desired information and the dimensionally-reduced output.